strvcom/ios-chat-component/README.md

 - after init
 - background task
 - background thread
-- retry(with retry type finite/infinite)
+- retry (with retry type finite/infinite)

 ##### After init

 Few calls (eg. load conversations) can get into task manager stack even chat core is not connected yet.
-Those stay in stack and after init is complete are run again.
+Those stay in stack, and after init is completed, are run again.

 ##### Background task

 Calls attributed background task will try to continue after app goes to background.
 At first all tasks are hooked to app register to background.
-Secondary if ios 13+ and still unfinished tasks in stack then BGSCheduledTask is used to activate app after some time to rerun those tasks.
+Secondary if ios 13+ and still unfinished tasks in stack then BGSCheduledTask is used to activate app after some time to re-run those tasks.
 If older version of iOS then background fetch is used.

 ##### Background thread